Scholarships and studentships

-We offer many funding opportunities to support talented postgraduates, including:
+We offer many funding opportunities to support talented postgraduates, including research council funded studentships.
+Funding for postgraduate study is highly competitive so it's important

 maintenance grants and student loans for UK undergraduates do not apply to

-postgraduates, so students usually explore a wide range of options to fund
+postgraduates, so you may need to explore a wide range of options to fund

-studies without making sure you have enough money to cover all your academic
+further studies.
+Before you begin your postgraduate studies it's important to make sure you have enough money to cover all your academic

 fees and living expenses.